filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

  - Avoid additional onboarding rate limits.
  - Enable future optimizations in the network’s execution layer.

-**Proposal Details**: We introduce a per-sector fee, whose value is proportional to a fixed fraction of the circulating supply value at that moment and to the sector duration.
+**Proposal Details**: We introduce a per-sector fee, whose value is proportional to a fixed fraction of the circulating supply and to the sector duration.
 To prevent this fee from becoming a significant upfront cost that could hinder onboarding, we propose daily payments instead of an upfront fee.
-Moreover, as a safety measure for the highly-optimistically network growth scenarios, we propose capping the daily payment at a fixed percentage of the 24h expected per-sector block reward.
+Moreover, as a safety measure for the high-growth scenarios, we propose capping the daily payment at a fixed percentage of the daily expected per-sector block reward.

-More in details: at provecommit time we compute the values
+More in details: at provecommit time we compute the value

-				 dailyFee= k * CS(t)
+				 dailyFee = k * CS(t)
 where `k = 7.4 E-15` is a system constant and `t` is the sector activation epoch.
-Then, the value
+Then, we cap it using the  `expected_day_reward` value that is currently already computed as part of the onchain sector info [link](https://github.com/filecoin-project/builtin-actors/blob/5aad41bfa29d8eab78f91eb5c82a03466c6062d2/actors/miner/src/types.rs#L447).
+That is, we compute:

-			dailyPayment = min (dailyFee,  m * 24hBR)
+			dailyPayment = min (dailyFee,  m * expected_day_reward)
-is paid daily for each new sector onboarded after this FIP is deployed (`m= 0.5` is another system constant).
+where `m= 0.5` is another system constant.
+Then the daily payment is due everyday until sector expirationfor each new sector onboarded after this FIP is deployed.

-Note that the daily payment is due everyday until sector expiration.
 In particular:
 - Even if a sector becomes faulty for the day, the payment is due.
 In other words, the dailyPayment is paid at windowPoSt time for all sectors in one the following state: active, faulty, recovered;
-- The total fee per sector over its full sector lifetime is: `sectorFee = dailyPayment sectorDurationInDays`.
+- The total fee per sector over its full sector lifetime is: `sectorFee = dailyPayment * sectorDurationInDays`.
 If a sector is terminated, the remaining of `sectorFee` gets computed and paid at termination (paid together with termination fee);
-- If a sector is extended, the dailyPayment is not changed and the sector will keep paying the same value for the extended lifetime.
+- If a sector is extended or updated, the dailyFee is not changed but the cap is recompute considering the upated value of `expected_day_reward` (and therefore the dailyPayment is updated).
+The sector will keep paying dailyPayment for the extended lifetime.
-- TODO: sector updates ?

 ### Gas-limited constraints